AliiceK/FreeNove-ESP32/README.md

 Don't try to draw too much power from those pins.
 If you connect too many power-hungry components at once, you could damage your board.
 So I will plug in via USB and use the 3.3V pins to power small sensors.

+So now what is the next step ?
+- Installing the driver that lets your computer talk to your ESP32 board

+  What is CH340 ?
+Your ESP32 communicates with your laptop over USB.
+But your laptop doesn't automatically know how to interpret those signals.
+The CH340 is a chip on your board that translates between USB and the ESP32's language.
+The driver is software that tells your laptop how to work with that chip.

+  There are steps listed on the website, ill be posting my own pics here